The Incredible Hulk (film): Home media

-The Incredible Hulk was released by Universal Pictures Home Entertainment on Blu-ray and DVD on October 21, 2008.
+The Incredible Hulk was released by Universal Studios Home Entertainment on Blu-ray and DVD on October 21, 2008.
 It includes behind-the-scenes featurettes, audio commentary, deleted scenes, and an alternate opening.

 The film was also collected in a 10-disc box set titled "Marvel Cinematic Universe: Phase One – Avengers Assembled" which includes all of the Phase One films in the Marvel Cinematic Universe.
 It was released by Walt Disney Studios Home Entertainment on April 2, 2013.
 Universal released the film on Ultra HD Blu-ray on April 10, 2018.
+The Incredible Hulk began streaming on Disney+ in the United States on June 16, 2023, after the distribution rights to the film reverted to Marvel Studios and Disney from Universal.

 Reception

 Box office

-The Incredible Hulk earned $134.8 million in the United States and Canada, as well as $128.6 million from other territories, for a worldwide total of $263.4 million.
-The film, even though it barely passed its predecessor, and only equalled it if the smaller budget of the first film is taken into account, was still considered moderately successful.
+The Incredible Hulk earned $134.8 million in the United States and Canada, as well as $130.8 million from other territories, for a worldwide total of $265.6 million.
+The film, even though it barely passed its predecessor, and only equaled it if the smaller budget of the first film is taken into account, was still considered moderately successful.
 Entertainment analyst David Davis told The Hollywood Reporter, "The first Hulk had such high expectations after the NBCUniversal merger and was supposed to be critical-favorite Ang Lee's breakout commercial blockbuster.
 Then with the new Hulk film, Marvel was able to underplay the importance of the success after the great success of Iron Man this summer.
 So the new one overdelivered, relative to its underpromise."

 The Incredible Hulk earned $55.4 million in its opening weekend, becoming the top film at the box office.
 Behind Fantastic Four: Rise of the Silver Surfer, it was the second-highest gross for a film released over the Father's Day weekend.
 This surpassed industry expectations of a $45 million opening, following the disappointing response to the 2003 film.
 Universal believed word of mouth would contribute to the film breaking even eventually.

 The Incredible Hulk also opened in 38 other countries, adding $31 million to the total opening.
 The film outgrossed the 2003 film in South Korea, while its openings in Mexico and Russia created records for Universal.
 The film grossed 24 million yuan (roughly $3.4 million) in its Chinese opening on August 26, outgrossing the previous film's overall gross of 10 million yuan.